 The sun is shining.
 The birds are chirping.
 The trees are blossoming.
 With warmer weather upon us, what better way to enjoy it than with a family bike ride?

 Unfortunately, accidents can – and do – happen.
-In 2014, 2,177 children living throughout northeast Ohio were treated for a wheeled sport injury either at Akron Children’s Hospital or another local hospital.
-This was the 7th leading cause of injury for northeast Ohio children.
+In fact, they are one of the leading causes of injury for northeast Ohio children.

 So before you dust off your bikes and hop on, make sure your family’s covered with these 4 bike safety basics.

 1. Wear your helmet

 Make sure everyone in the family wears a bike helmet every time they ride, even for shorter rides.

 Head injury is the most common cause of death and serious disability in bicycle-related crashes, according to the U.S. Centers for Disease Control and Prevention.

 “We have a simple saying: ‘Use your head, wear a helmet’,” said Carrie Davis, an injury prevention specialist at Akron Children’s Hospital.
 “It is the single most effective safety device available to reduce head injury and death from bicycle crashes.”

 It’s important the bike helmet fits properly.
 You don’t want it too small or too big.
 Your children’s helmet should be worn level and cover their forehead.
 Don’t let them tip it back so their forehead is showing.
 Typically, you don’t want the helmet more than 2 fingers above the eyebrows.
 Also, the straps should always be fastened and snug enough that they can’t twist the helmet around on their head.If someone in your family does fall down and puts their helmet to the test, be sure to get a new one.
 They don’t work as well after a major crash.